mito310-kc/OTGK_DP/README.md

-# Optimal Transport Based Graph Kernel for Drug Property Prediction (OTGK_DP)
+# Optimal Transport Based Graph Kernels for Drug Property Prediction (OTGK_DP)

 This is the complete code for the OTGK_DP framework to predict ADMET durg properties.
 The work is pubished in the following papers: <br />
  <br />